Alpus/face_super_resolution/README.md

 ## Train

+Trained on MS-Celeb-1M dataset.
 You can reproduce train pipeline using `srgan_training.ipynb`

 ## Results

+All approaches tested on LWF 6000 pairs.

 ||ROC AUC|
 |---|---|